acellular/erosion_flow/README.md

 and USPED (Unit Stream Power Based Erosion/Deposition model) for erosion analysis on DEMs (digital elevation models)

 begin                : 2023-03-28
-copyright            : (C) 2023 by Michael Tuck email                : contact@michaeltuck.com
+copyright            : (C) 2023 by Michael Tuck
+email                : contact@michaeltuck.com
 MIT LICENCE

 ### Installation
-Put this folder in your QGIS plugins folder, restart QGIS if needed, enable from the "Manage and Install Plugins" dialog Adds processing tools in both the Processing Toolbox and as icons on the toolbar Plugins folder on Windows is typically found in:
+Put this folder in your QGIS plugins folder, restart QGIS if needed, enable from the "Manage and Install Plugins" dialog.
+Adds processing tools in both the Processing Toolbox and as icons on the toolbar.
+Plugins folder on Windows is typically found in:

 WINDOWSDRIVE :\Users\YOURUSERNAME\AppData\Roaming\QGIS\QGIS3\profiles\default\python\plugins